LukasWoodtli/WebPage/pelican/content/models_of_computation.md

         - all characters left of the head
     - right part
         - all characters right of the head
-3. Interprete left part as binary number
+3. Interpret left part as binary number
-4. Interprete right part as binary number written *backwards*
+4. Interpret right part as binary number written *backwards*
 5. Encode those 2 numbers as string (suitable to be used for Tag System)
 6. Simple operations:
     - Simulate